predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 Before adding a new embedding technique, it is important to implement an adequate architecture that must be discussed in an issue.

-A good architecture should allow a user to easily choose a embedding technique (*e.g.,* BERT) with a walking strategy (*e.g.,* Weisfeler-Lehman) and a sampling strategy.
+A good architecture should allow a user to easily choose a embedding technique with a walking strategy (*e.g.,* Weisfeler-Lehman) and a sampling strategy.

 Add a new walking strategy
 --------------------------

 To add your own walking strategy, 6 steps are essential:

-1. install the dependencies: before you can install the dependencies of ``pyRDF2Vec``, you must first make sure you have ``poetry`` to install:
+1. **Install the dependencies:** before you can install the dependencies of ``pyRDF2Vec``, you must first make sure that `poetry` is installed:

 .. code:: bash